ifBars/Better-Gambling/README.md

 1. **Performance Enhancements**: Optimized random number generation and memory management have been implemented to improve the overall performance and responsiveness of the games.
 In testing, cpu usage went from around 10% with the original build, to 0% on this build, while ram usage went from 14 mb to 3.5 mb.

-2. **Refined Game Logic**: Adjustments and refinements to the game state management ensure smoother transitions between game phases and improve the overall user experience.
+2. **Refined Game Logic**: Adjustments and refinements to the game state management ensure faster transitions between game phases and improve the overall user experience.
+For example, the delay between being able to use Alt + Key commands has been changed from 1 second to 3/5ths of a second, or 0.6 second(s).
+This example is what allows you to run games like blackjack just a bit faster, especially between starting games and first command.

 3. **Additional Game Features**: New features and enhancements in existing games provide a richer and more immersive gambling experience for users.
-(COMING SOON)
+(COMING SOON BASED ON USER FEEDBACK)